Written by Hannah Cox, founder of betternotstop

 What do I get for becoming a Patreon?

 Other creators offer a tiered support system – to incentivise potential patrons to contribute more.
-While many people simply choose to support out of the kindness of their hearts, creator with rewards on Patreon tends to perform better than a creator without.
+While many people simply choose to support out of the kindness of their hearts, the creator with rewards on Patreon tends to perform better than a creator without.
+This is why I have created a tiered system with my Patreon, while also offering the majority of my content for free, which can be accessed via my website, youtube and weekly newsletter.

 Who you should support on Patreon.

-Examples of products I’ve bought after following people online include: The Minimalists ‘Everything that Remains’ and Nomadic Matts ‘Superstar Blogging Course’.
-For me, these people have added a lot of value to my life and buying their products allows me to support them while also gaining useful extra knowledge!
+Examples of products I’ve bought after following people online include The Minimalists ‘Everything that Remains’ book and Nomadic Matts ‘Superstar Blogging Course’.
+For me, these people have added a lot of value to my life.
+Buying their products allows me to support them while also gaining useful extra knowledge!

 Often though, people are creating things for free.
 Blog posts, podcasts, forums and groups that are really hard for them to make money from, but are all important ways for them to share their message online.